nazar-pc/CleverStyle-Framework/readme.md

  * **Blogs** (simple blogging functionality)
  * **Comments** (adds comments functionality to other modules)
+ * **Composer** ([Composer](https://github.com/composer/composer) integration into CleverStyle CMS, allows to specify composer dependencies in meta.json that will be installed automatically)
  * **Content** (simple content functionality.
 May be used by other components or stand-alone)
  * **Cron** (provides GUI for crontab, scheduled tasks)
  * **Deferred tasks** (Deferred tasks allows other components to create tasks, that can be executed not immediately, but little bit later)